MrDaveKnight/BashVaultAgent/README.md

-BashVaultAgent, or BashiVA, is a simple daemon written in Bash to mimic HashiCorp's vault-agent which is written in Go.
+BashVaultAgent, or BashiVA, is a simple daemon written in Bash to mimic HashiCorp's vault-agent written in Go.
 It ...
   - Logs into the HashiCorp Vault server via AppRole authentication
-- Downloads secrets on behalf of an application
+  - Downloads secrets from Vault on behalf of an application
-- Injects those secrets into the application by generating an application native configuration file on disk that is based on a template, and signalling the application to refresh/restart when changes are available
+  - Injects those secrets into the application by generating an application native configuration file on disk that is based on a template, and signalling the application to refresh/restart when those changes are available

-BashiVA was built to support AIX.
+BashiVA was built specifically to support AIX, and to be simple and easily customizable.
+It is built in the true spirit of the UNIX Philosoply in that it stands on the shoulder of giants, namely:

+  curl, awk, sed, diff, mv & rm

 It has been tested on AIX, Linux and MacOS.

+Usage:  APP_ROLE_SECRET="<app_role_secret>" bashi_va.sh [-hv] -c <file>
+  -c  Config <file>
+  -h  Usage
+  -v  Verbose

 Template Example: